jar398/eol_testbed/doc/setup.md

 more as notes that might help you if you need to do a similar installation.

-I probably should have set up a VM (`rvm` ?) and/or an `rbenv`, as Jeremy recommended, but I was undisciplined and didn't.
+I probably should have set up a VM (`rvm` ?), as Jeremy recommended, but the `rvm` installation procedure looked pretty awful and I couldn't convince myself to trust it.
+`rbenv` is installable with `brew`.

 Sorry this is such a mess.